mattoxb/uiuc-cs421-sp22/content/docs/getting-started/syllabus.md

 ### Late Policy / Missing Exams

 Late submissions are built into PrairieLearn.
-For machine problems, you will have one week to turn it it for 80% credit.
-For activities, you will have until the end of the semester, also for 80% credit.
+For machine problems, you will have one week to turn it it for 95% credit.
+(This would be enough to fulfull the turn-in and LM requirements, but you would need full credit.)

 ### Code Efficiency